KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/247 Wikipedia articles that wouldn't be here without Delpher and DBNL.md

 #### [For DBNL](https://github.com/ookgezellig/KB-Wiki-Stats-Graphs/blob/master/KPI9/findExternalAndKBLinks/DBNL/DBNL_AggregationArticlesViews_05-02-2020.xlsx)

-- 54 articles owe their existence to DBNL to a large extend.
+- 54 articles owe their existence to DBNL.
 - [Joost van den Vondel](https://nl.wikipedia.org/wiki/Joost_van_den_Vondel) bevat de meeste DBNL-links, 32 van de [44 in totaal](https://nl.wikipedia.org/w/api.php?action=query&titles=Joost%20van%20den%20Vondel&prop=extlinks&format=json&ellimit=500).
 <kbd><image src="images/imagetools3.png"/></kbd>
 - In particular articles related to Dutch literature, writers, poets, books etc. use DBNL as the main source.
 The subject width of DBNL-based articles is much smaller than those based on Delpher.
 However, given the contents and theme of DBNL this is hardly a surprise.

 ### 33.000 views every month
 All very well these Wikpedia articles heavily based on Delpher and/or DBNL, but are they actually read by the public?
 I also looked into that.

-The tool mentioned above ovengenoemde tooltje geeft voor elk artikel ook het aantal opvragingen (pageviews) in een bepaalde periode, in dit geval is dat (bijna) 2 jaar van 21-02-2018 t/m 05-02-2020.
+For each article, the tool mentioned above also gives the number of requests (page views) during a certain period, in this case it is (almost) 2 years,  from 21-02-2018 to 05-02-2020.

 <kbd><image src="images/imagetools4.png" width="600"/></kbd>

-Hierdoor kunnen we het totaal aantal opvragingen van deze 193 Delpher- en 54 DBNL-aggregatieartikelen in die twee jaar bepalen.
+This allows us to determine the total number of requests for these 193 Delpher and 54 DBNL aggregation articles during those two years.

--Voor Delpher: 343.821 pageviews
+-For Delpher: 343.821 page views
--Voor DBNL: 445.713 pageviews
+-For DBNL: 445.713 page views

-Opgeteld komt dit dus neer op 789.534 pagewiews, oftewel 33.000 opvragingen per maand.

-Omdat dit opvragingen zijn van 'pure, onverdunde' KB-content - weliswaar buiten de eigen diensten - kunnen deze extra pageviews onverkort bij de bestaande KB-indicatoren over publieksbereik opgeteld worden (zie ook hier)
+In total, this amounts to 789.534 page views, or 33.000 requests per month.

 ### Underlying data